jsimkins2/nwa25/setup/initial/README.md

 # Initial Conditions

-All files must be NETCDF3
+- All files must be NETCDF3
+- Check the units of your angle_dx variable.
+You may need to edit rotate_uv function if your angle_dx is in radians.
+This assumes that your angle_dx is in degrees.
+The python gridtools library outputs angle_dx in degrees.

 ### Adding IC file to MOM_input